SaidLamghari/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 8: Delete the file betty.
 File 9: Delete the directory my_first_directory that is in the /tmp directory File 10: Write a script that changes the working directory to the previous one.
+File 11: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.